$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

 determined on morphisms by

 where the orientation of the arrow in the middle of the ladder is to the left for $E$ and to the right for $F$, is well-defined, pivotal and full.
-This defines an $\Uu_q(\mathfrak{sl}_m)$-action on the $\mathfrak{sl}_n$-spider. \end{prop} We note that the image of the divided powers is crucial and easy to write down, i.e. for $E_i^{(j)}$ and $F_i^{(j)}$ the middle arrow will have a label $j$ and the two shifts at the top will also be by $j$ instead of $1$. \begin{rem} In order to work with the ladders in a pictorial convenient way we have to use the following convention, which we call \textit{leash-convention}. \begin{itemize} \item Edges labeled $0$ are not pictured. \item Edges labeled $n$ are pictured using \textit{dotted leashes} that we tend to picture as Bordeaux colored edges.
-We do not picture orientation for leashes, but it should be clear from the context. \end{itemize} This has the advantage that ladders corresponding to $F$'s (the ones we mostly use) will always point upwards.
+This defines an $\Uu_q(\mathfrak{gl}_m)$-action on the $\mathfrak{gl}_n$-spider. \end{prop}

+We note that the image of the divided powers is easy to write down, i.e. for $E_i^{(j)}$ and $F_i^{(j)}$ the middle arrow will have a label $j$ and the two shifts at the top will also be by $j$ instead of $1$.

+\begin{rem} In order to work with the ladders in a pictorial convenient way we have to use the following convention, which we call \textit{leash-convention}. \begin{itemize} \item Edges labeled $0$ are not pictured. \item Edges labeled are pictured using \textit{dotted leashes} that we tend to picture as Bordeaux colored edges.
+We do not illustrate orientation for leashes. \end{itemize} This has the advantage that ladders corresponding to $F$ (the ones we mostly use) will always point upwards.
 An example with $n=5$ is the following.

-Note that the leashes keep track of the fact that a $\Uu_q(\mathfrak{sl}_m)$-representation and its dual are isomorphic, but the natural isomorphism induced by the antipode comes with a \textit{sign}. \end{rem}